Publications Europe

 5. Scenario designers should also extend the sectoral and geographical coverage and granularity of scenarios towards greater sector resilience.

-The transition is a complex issue but integrating climate-nature dynamics into their strategies enable economic players to be best positioned to navigate uncertainty and create long-term value.
+The transition is a complex issue but integrating climate-nature dynamics into their strategies would enable economic players to be best positioned to navigate uncertainty and create long-term value.

 Strengthening forward-looking strategic scenarios in the private sector Download